techidaily/site-windows11/source/_posts/unlock-the-mac-os-look-in-windows-try-these-5-techniques-first.md

 Here's how to install the macOS-style cursor theme on Windows:

-1. Download the[macOS Cursor theme from DeviantArt](https://www.deviantart.com/antiden/art/macOS-cursors-for-Windows-701736062) and unzip the downloaded file.
+1. Download the [macOS Cursor theme from DeviantArt](https://www.deviantart.com/antiden/art/macOS-cursors-for-Windows-701736062) and unzip the downloaded file.
 2. Navigate to the extracted folder and enter the folder named**Sierra and newer > No Shadow > Large** .
 For this guide, we will install the**large** and**no-shadow** cursor theme.
 You can choose which variant you want to install by navigating to the desired folder.
 ![macOS Cursor Directory](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/macos-cursor-directory.jpg)
 3. Right-click on the**Install.inf** file and click**Install** from the context menu.